Austria and the Danube by bike with the family, between Linz and Vienna

 Day 7: From Stockerau to Vienna (25 km)

-Approach Vienna, your final destination, at your own pace.
+Make your way to Vienna, at your own pace.
 Along the way, enjoy the fantastic overview of this vibrant and beautiful city.
 The capital of Austria is a city that loves its music and food.
 Children will love the traditional sweets and Viennese chocolate, a local institution.
 At almost every street corner, you can hear waltzes, impromptu violin concerts or other performances by remarkable street artists.
-If the kids need a change of pace, head for eastside of Vienna to take a ride on the world's oldest Ferris wheel and enjoy the "Prater" amusement park.
+Don’t forget to visit the “Prater” amusement park, home to the world’s oldest Ferris wheel (ticket included).

 Day 8: Vienna

 End of your tour after breakfast.
 Before leaving Vienna, be sure to visit the famous Naschmarkt (foods and goods market) and stop at the magnificent Schönbrunn castle.
-The return train ride is provided back to Linz (personal bicycle at an additional cost).
-You can also extend your stay in the city of music by booking an extra night.
+The return journey by train to Linz is including (a supplement applies for personal bicycles).
+You can also extend your stay by booking an extra night.